tomorrowflow/context-portal/conport_mcp_deep_dive.md

         *   `version` (INTEGER, NOT NULL): Version number for the context.
         *   `content` (TEXT, NOT NULL): The JSON string content of the context at this version.
         *   `change_source` (TEXT): Brief description of what triggered the change (e.g., tool name).

+9. **Vector Store (ChromaDB)**
+    *   **Purpose:** Stores vector embeddings generated from text content of various ConPort entities (Decisions, Progress, Custom Data, etc.) to enable semantic similarity search.
+    *   **Location:** Stored on disk within the workspace's ConPort data directory, separate from the SQLite file but managed alongside it.
+    *   **Integration:** Linked to SQLite data via item type and ID metadata stored alongside the vectors.

+9. **Vector Store (ChromaDB)**
+    *   **Purpose:** Stores vector embeddings generated from text content of various ConPort entities (Decisions, Progress, Custom Data, etc.) to enable semantic similarity search.
+    *   **Location:** Stored on disk within the workspace's ConPort data directory, separate from the SQLite file but managed alongside it.
+    *   **Integration:** Linked to SQLite data via item type and ID metadata stored alongside the vectors.

+9. **Vector Store (ChromaDB)**
+    *   **Purpose:** Stores vector embeddings generated from text content of various ConPort entities (Decisions, Progress, Custom Data, etc.) to enable semantic similarity search.
+    *   **Location:** Stored on disk within the workspace's ConPort data directory, separate from the SQLite file but managed alongside it.
+    *   **Integration:** Linked to SQLite data via item type and ID metadata stored alongside the vectors.

 Pydantic models defined in `src/context_portal_mcp/db/models.py` mirror these table structures and are used for data validation and serialization/deserialization within the server.
 ## 3. MCP Tool Reference